madhavagarwal3012/My-Algorithms/README.md

 ## 📚 Usage

 Each algorithm can be used by importing the respective Program file and calling its methods with your data.

 To use the algorithms in your Java project:
 - Copy the `my_algorithms.java` file into your project's source directory.
 - Import the `algorithms.my_algorithms` class in your code.
-- Call the desired method, e.g., `my_algorithms.selectionSortBetter(arr)`.
+- Call the desired method, e.g., `my_algorithms.selectionSortBetter(arr)` or `my_algorithms.arrayRotation(arr, rotationSteps, direction)`.

 ## 🤝 Contributing